Superstack IoT Platform

 -- Trigger a print whenever the voltage on D2 drops below 1.5V

-if (triggered) then
+if (exceeded) then

 print("Voltage fell below 1.5V")